deepset-ai/haystack-home/content/blog/introducing-haystack-2-beta-and-advent/index.md

 Although Haystack 2.0 is a complete overhaul of the framework, it remains rooted in the fundamental abstractions that contributed to its prior success: users can continue using pipelines, document stores and nodes, which have now been rebranded as “components”.

 Here we will briefly highlight what some of the major changes are, with particular regard to developer experience.
-To see where we are in terms of feature parity with Haystack 1.x, check out our **release notes[link].**
+To see where we are in terms of feature parity with Haystack 1.x, check out the table in our [release notes](https://github.com/deepset-ai/haystack/releases/tag/v2.0.0-beta.1).

 ### Components